Justice League: War: Critical reception

 Conversely, Brian Lowry of Variety believes it did not reach the high standards of other DC Animated Movies; he wrote that "the interplay yields its share of moments but ultimately proves too frenzied and chaotic to deliver more than a few revisionist thrills".
-Additionally, Scott Mendelson of Forbes' Magazine called the film a "dry run for Justice League".
-He criticized the plot, describing it as "monotonous".
+Additionally, Scott Mendelson of Forbes called the film a "dry run for Justice League" and criticized the plot, describing it as "monotonous".

 Sales

-It earned $5,789,529 from domestic home video sales.
+Justice League: War earned $5,789,529 from domestic home video sales.

 Sequels

 A follow-up, Justice League: Throne of Atlantis featuring Matt Lanter as Aquaman / Arthur Curry, was released in January 2015 with several of the first film's cast reprising their roles; notable changes include Alan Tudyk, Michelle Monaghan, and Justin Kirk, who were replaced by Jerry O'Connell, Rosario Dawson, and Nathan Fillion in the roles of Superman / Clark Kent, Wonder Woman / Diana Prince, and Green Lantern / Hal Jordan, respectively.
-A third sequel titled Justice League vs. Teen Titans was released in 2016 which introduced the Teen Titans into the DCAMU and featured them fighting the League, with the latter under control of the demon Trigon.
+Another sequel titled Justice League vs. Teen Titans was released in 2016 which introduced the Teen Titans into the DCAMU and featured them fighting the League, with the latter under control of the demon Trigon.